ThePython10110/ExchangeClone/README.md

 ### PLANS/TODO FOR v7.0 (see dev branch for current progress)
-* #### FINISH MULTIDIG
 * Achievements/advancements/awards
 * Improvements to tools
-    * Wear bar for charge level
+    [x] Wear bar for charge level
-    * Charge levels match ProjectE (both in number and in range)
-    * Charge level affects speed
+    [ ] Charge levels match ProjectE (both in number and in range) [ ] Charge level affects speed
-    * Correct/accurate speeds compared to ProjectE (hopefully)
+    [ ] Correct/accurate speeds compared to ProjectE (hopefully)
-    * Wear bar on Exchange Orbs for energy
+    [ ] Wear bar on Exchange Orbs for energy
-    * Only one item per tool (not a separate 3x3 tool)
-    * *MAYBE* changes to armor (but it's so hard to get it right)
-    * Make Philosopher's Stone only affect the node type you click on (and also not work when not pointed at anything), so clicking on a grass block will only transmute grass blocks in range (not everything else)
+    [ ] Only one item per tool (not a separate 3x3 tool) [ ] Make Philosopher's Stone only affect the node type you click on (and also not work when not pointed at anything), so clicking on a grass block will only transmute grass blocks in range (not everything else)
+    [ ] Shovels can remove paths (MCL2)
+    [ ] *MAYBE* changes to armor (but it's so hard to get it right)
 * Divining rods
 * Swiftwolf's Rending Gale (maybe rename?)
 * Mind, Life, Body and Soul Stones (Mind = MCL only)